Women's Premier League Rugby: Expansion and beyond

 For the 2017 Season, the WPL allowed for the Leagues first expansion, growing the League from 8 to 10 teams, adding Beantown RFC and Chicago North Shore Rugby into the competition.

 In 2017, the WPL created their Inaugural All-Stars Team, composed of top players from the season who would compete in preparation for the 2017 Women's Rugby World Cup.
 In 2018, the WPL decided to create two All-Star Teams, one for the Eastern Conference and one for the Western Conference, allowing more players to compete at the top level of competition.

 On June 1, 2020, the 2020 Season was postponed due to the coronavirus pandemic.
 The season was later cancelled on July 8, 2020 and the WPL has resumed in 2022.

 Professionalism

 In 2023, the WPL changed their season schedule outline and moved forward towards a more professional structure.
-Unfortunately, this lead to three teams, the San Diego Surfers, Atlanta Harlequins, and Oregon Sports Union, specifically, to leave the WPL to focus on their club teams.
+Unfortunately, this led to three teams, the San Diego Surfers, Atlanta Harlequins, and Oregon Sports Union, specifically, to leave the WPL to focus on their club teams.
 With that, the Conference structure that was in place throughout most of the WPL's timeline was left behind for a cohesive league structure.

+The Women's Elite Rugby (WER) league officially began in March of 2025.
+This launch also brought the closing of the Women's Premier Rugby (WPL) league making the 2024 season the final WPL season.